nzButterfly.info > New Zealand Species > Resident Species > White Butterfly

 Larvae In EnglishVelvety green with light stripe along back.
 It has being known to be dormant over winter.
 The larva will generally stay on the same leaf as the egg was oviposited until the 3rd instar when it will move towards the centre of the plant, where it remains until pupation.
 The larvae live about 23-25 days, with about 4 days between each instar apart from the 5th instar which lasts about 8 days.
 Grows up to 34mm when fully grown.

 Pupa In EnglishGreen to yellow-brown.
-Attached by cremaster & girdle on foodplant leaves or nearby structures.
+Attached by cremaster and girdle on foodplant leaves or nearby structures.
 The autumn generation will go into diapause for 3 to 5 months.

-Imago In EnglishThe spring generation has a 38-43mm wingspan & the summer generations have a 48-50mm wingspan.
-It's flight is swift & jerky, but will fly on overcast days, even in drizzle when most other butterflies call it a day.
+Imago In EnglishThe spring generation has a 38-43mm wingspan and the summer generations have a 48-50mm wingspan. it's flight is swift and jerky, but will fly on overcast days, even in drizzle when most other butterflies call it a day.
 It seldom settles in one spot for long, before flying on.
-On a sunny day the females will alternate between feeding & ovipositing.
+On a sunny day the females will alternate between feeding and ovipositing.
 Both genders have a black wingtip.
-The male has one spot on its forewing & the female has two.
-Other differences are that underside of hind wing is a paler yellow on the male & the male has androconial scales which are almost invisible as they are white too.
+The male has one spot on its forewing and the female has two.
+Other differences are that underside of hind wing is a paler yellow on the male and the male has androconial scales which are almost invisible as they are white too.

-HabitatEverywhere, especially Gardens & market gardens where it's a major pest.
-Breeds only at lower altitudes.
+HabitatEverywhere, especially gardens and market gardens where it's a major pest.
+Breeds only at lower altitudes, but is found high in the mountains.

-Food PlantsCabbage, Broccoli, Cauliflower, Swedes, Turnips & Nasturtiums to name a few common foodplants, in fact, it will feed on pretty much any Cruciferous plant which contains Mustard oil.
+Food PlantsCabbage, Broccoli, Cauliflower, Swedes, Turnips and Nasturtiums to name a few common foodplants, in fact, it will feed on pretty much any Cruciferous plant which contains Mustard oil.

 Lifecycle